sethigeet/instigpt-prototype/README.md

 ## Why it was created?

-This project aims to assist students at colleges by simplifying everyday tasks for them and helping them find information which is not easily available to them.
-It will also make the information concise and provide it in a more efficient manner.
+This project aims to assist college students by simplifying everyday tasks and helping them find information that is not easily available.
+It will also make the information concise and provide it more efficiently.

 ## Technical Details

 - This app uses RAG to incorporate information from many sources with live updates.
-- It uses [pathway](https://github.com/pathwaycom/pathway) and [LLMApp](https://github.com/pathwaycom/llm-app) to process live data, generate embeddings and generating text from LLMs.
+- It uses [pathway](https://github.com/pathwaycom/pathway) and [LLMApp](https://github.com/pathwaycom/llm-app) to process live data, generate embeddings and generate text from LLMs.
-- It offers a good looking UI built using streamlit.
+- It offers a good-looking UI built using streamlit.